Well, I was certainly wrong about this prediction..

 How does any government conduct a war without an army?
 It’s possible, obviously.
 People (terrorists, mostly) manage to do it every day of the week.
 And Fudge does admit that the Ministry regards Riddle and his followers as a bunch of terrorists.
 But the people who typically do that kind of thing use distinctly non-military methods, like car bombs or suicide bombers and hijacked airplanes, not troops arrayed on battlefields in a fine, Napoleonic panoply.
 By the end of the first chapter of HBP it was clear that the only plausible model for the conduct of this “war” was indeed something more on the order of Al Queda or the IRA than that it could be anything modeled — however remotely — on the history of the 3rd Reich.
 And you simply do not fight the IRA by lining up on one side of a meadow in front of a boarding school.

-(Whoever it was who first made the quote that; “The Battle of Hastings was won upon the playing fields of Eton.” certainly didn’t mean it literally.)
+(Whoever it was who first made the statement that; “The Battle of Hastings was won upon the playing fields of Eton.” certainly didn’t mean it literally.)

 The whole premise of this “war”, and particularly of the final battle, was incredibly stupid once examined.
 Yes, certainly, evacuate the younger children and get them out of harm’s way.
 That is a reasonable enough action to take.
 But then hunker down for a siege; don’t throw open the doors and go racing out to engage the enemy.
 A castle is a fortified structure designed specifically for defense.
 Post someone on the towers to watch and see when you are being attacked, and from which direction, and don’t let yourself get taken by surprise.
 While you’re at it, watch the tunnels that the DEs know about from your end, too.